All Episodes

 No, no worries.

-So uh quickly briefly, I know you've got plenty of other callers.
+So quickly, briefly, I know you've got plenty of other callers.

-Unfortunately, I I had to make the tough decision to close the door, sold off what I could and and moved on to bigger, better things in my life.
+Unfortunately, I had to make the tough decision to close the door, sold off what I could, and moved on to bigger, better things in my life.

-And at that time I found myself without without health insurance for myself and my two children, single parent.
+And at that time, I found myself without health insurance for myself and my two children, single parent.

-I I saved considerable amount of money on what I was accustomed to paying monthly, and I loved the leverage I had at getting on to what I thought seemed like a simple platform in my collective experience to get on there and identify, you know, what plans are best suited to my children, I what our needs are so we can refine, you know, what I'm shopping for and and ultimately get the best the best uh health insurance or health care for my children at the best cost.
+And I loved the leverage I had at getting onto what I thought seemed like a simple platform in my collective experience to get on there and identify, you know, what plans are best suited to my children, what our needs are, so we can refine, you know, what I'm shopping for and ultimately get the best health insurance or health care for my children at the best cost.

-And it felt like I had a little leverage over health insurance that I don't normally have, you know, my other experience to business vicariously or to an employer.
+And it felt like I had a little leverage over health insurance that I don't normally have.

 All good on board with that.

-And then uh now I'm kind of on the cusp where uh I I really necessarily like this last year, I actually contributed more above and beyond my my tax and and sent more monies in for the for the disparity and making up tax credits that because my earnings were increased.
+And then now I'm kind of on the cusp where I really necessarily, like this last year, I actually contributed more above and beyond my tax and sent more monies in for the disparity in making up tax credits because my earnings were increased.

 So my findings so far have been wonderful.

-The business I'm with, the small business I'm with, I guess that's an important thing to signify small business, as we all know it's much more difficult to acquire, you know, uh price breaks, uh, you know, at a smaller smaller company is a larger company.
+The business I'm with, the small business I'm with, I guess that's an important thing to signify, small business, as we all know it's much more difficult to acquire price breaks at a smaller company than a larger company.

-So if the health place marketplace goes away, you know, obviously I have some severe concerns.
+So if the health place marketplace goes away, obviously I have some severe concerns.

 So, you know, as a single parent, that's concerning, right?

-Um You know what's frustrating to me, because you're describing a dilemma that many, many people listening to us right now are going through.
+You know what's frustrating to me because you're describing a dilemma that many, many people listening to us right now are going through.

-And like you, um, I went through a long period in my early adult life.
+And like you, I went through a long period in my early adult life.

 It was not a priority of my life.

-And when he started this in Wichita, you paid fifty bucks a month, unlimited appointments with the doctors.
+And when he started this in Wichita, you paid $50 a month, unlimited appointments with doctors.

-They took care of everything except major issues like uh cancer, heart attack, stroke, things like that.
+They took care of everything except major issues like cancer, heart attack, stroke, things like that.

 Although they would start, you know, if you went into the office, they would offer emergency care immediately.

-Unlimited visits, fifty bucks for an adult, ten bucks for a kid per month.
+Unlimited visits, 50 bucks for an adult, 10 bucks for a kid per month.

 That's how they started.

-And then you'd leave, he would negotiate with pharmaceutical companies and you'd pay ninety ninety-five percent less than others.
+He would negotiate with pharmaceutical companies and you'd pay 95% less than others.

 And it was just brilliant.

-Uh then we that's all you have health care cooperatives, you have telemedicine.
+So you have healthcare cooperatives, you have telemedicine.

 And then you get a catastrophic plan, which is relatively inexpensive.